 There’s certain movies than can always bring you back to a very specific point in your life.
 Breakfast Club is one of them for me.
 Early 20s, not much direction, going out late with my friends, and every night I’d crash on my buddy’s couch and throw in Breakfast Club on VHS.

-This is my ode to the school of learn-ed wizards that is Hogwarts.
+This is my ode to the school of learn-ed wizards, witches and magic with a scientific twist.
 I wanted this poster to feel like an aging tapestry or flag, one perhaps that would be hung form the walls of a biology room.
 The images are the type that would be found in a environmental journal or field guide around the turn of the last century.
 The scientific practicality of the sketches and the “latin” names of the animals is a nice juxtaposition to the world of magic and mystery that these animals represent.
 Gryffinium Dorus, Slythernius Serpentes, Huffeles Puffeles & Ravenus Clawdius.

 This was a poster request from my daughter.
 Being an 80’s child, I’d missed the Pokemon craze.
 To my daughter though, this was her world.
 Now, Pokemon was around long before she was born, but to a child, anything that came before you were born was ancient.
 Pokemon, the Renaissance, cave paintings, you can lump them all in together.